Sunshine Mine: Sunshine Mine Disaster

 Around 11:40 a.m. on May 2, 1972, smoke was discovered coming from the 910 raise on the 3700 level.
-As the smoke spread rapidly throughout the mine via the No. 10 Shaft, which provided the mine's air intake, Shaft Foreman Fred "Gene" Johnson ordered an evacuation at about 12:03 p.m.
+As the smoke spread rapidly through the mine via the No. 10 Shaft, which provided the mine's air intake, Shaft Foreman Fred "Gene" Johnson ordered an evacuation at about 12:03 p.m.
 The plan was to hoist miners from the lower levels to the 3100 level, where they would be directed to make their way from the No. 10 Shaft to the Jewell Shaft for the final hoist to the surface.
 However, the No. 10 Shaft's main elevator, the chippy hoist, was immediately rendered useless when smoke overwhelmed its control room.
 This left the smaller double drum hoists to bring the men out, a process that started at 12:10 p.m..
 However, at 1:02 p.m., the hoistman succumbed to the increasing smoke and carbon monoxide levels, leaving the men still below with no means of escape.
 Johnson, those assisting him, and a number of men newly-hoisted from below were also overcome, unable to reach the Jewel Shaft before they collapsed.

 About the same time that hoist operations stopped, Safety Engineer Robert Launhardt was leading a makeshift rescue team equipped with oxygen masks towards the No. 10 Shaft.
 En route, they encountered and helped two survivors, the second of whom, Byron Schulz, was desperately pleading for oxygen.
 Don Beehner, a member of Launhardt's team, gave his own mask to Schulz, only to collapse moments later.
 Despite his colleagues' best efforts, Beehner could not be moved or revived, and had to be left behind while Launhardt concentrated on saving Schulz.
 Beehner would be the final confirmed death in the mine that day.